Last Updated on 7 November, 2023

 A city with so much to see and do, to help you decide I am sharing the top 20 places to visit in London.
 Many of these are also covered in my one day London itinerary, which helps you to navigate to some of these to maximise your time in London.
-I have also shared the unmissable and colourful side of Covent Garden, a touch of Romance on Southbank, this supplements those posts with a list of places that are a must see when you visit London.

 One place I nearly forgot to add in the top 20 places and London Best Tourist sights in London is Monument.
 This little gem(if you can manage the 200+ steps) has one of the best views in the city in addition to the 5 London Viewpoints I have blogged about.

 For those that have the energy to explore into the night, I have also shared things to share in London at night.